dbmcclain/Lisp-Actors/README.md

+--- Debugging Actors Code
+---
+While Actors radically simplify many things, debugging is a whole new universe, compared to what we are accustomed to with function call/return-style debugging.
+Totally!

+I spent the better part of one full day trying to track down why my secure network connections were acting flaky - sometimes working, sometimes working several times in a row, till they stopped working.
+It all comes down to concurrency races.

+We all have a pretty good idea of what a data race is.
+But this is another level beyond data races.
+In FPL pure code, there can be no data races, and I was careful the ensure that I wrote FPL pure code for my Actors bodies.
+But there is one overt, intentional data race possible in fully parallel code - the action of committing a BECOME on exit from the Actor body.
+But we alreay have that covered with CAS/retry.

+But at a higher level, despite these precautions, it is still possible to have concurrency races, where the actions of several coordinated messages effect a mutation of state in the system.
+And unless you limit these actions to sections where concurrency is restricted, by using classical SERIALIZERs, you still run the risk of currency state races.
+And figuring out just where to restrict concurrency can be a challenge.

+So when do you need a SERIALIZER?
+Certainly when you are addressing a shared resource, like a disk file.
+Only one logical thread of execution can be permitted to write to the file at any one time.
+A logical thread of execution is a serial chain of SEND's that will have an effect of mutating the state of the shared resource.
+That one is easy.
+Same too for shared I/O ports, as in the connections to my radios in the lab here.

+In the past we often dedicated an entire system thread to a shared resource, just to be sure to restrict concurrency against that resource.
+With Actors code this is wasteful and unnecessary.
+But you still need to restrict concurrency when mucking with the shared state of the device or resource.
+And we do that by ensuring that all logical threads of execution reach that resource through a SERIALIZER.

+(One system thread can support an unlimited number of logical Actor threads.
+But Actor code doesn't describe itself in terms of logical threads.
+These logical threads just grow organically as a result of greater-than-one fanout with SENDs.)

+But here is the tricky one...
+We have self-maintaining Actor-lists, a kind of list formed by a chain of Actors, each referencing the next Actor via their local state, typically called NEXT.
+A self-maintaining Actor-list can grow new nodes, usually done at the tail of the list, and they can also remove interior nodes through cooperation with the NEXT node, using PRUNE-SELF.
+Actor-lists are usually constructed using PRUNABLE-ALAMBDA for their Actor bodies.
+And each node in the Actor-list can have a different personality, which makes them really useful.

+But the act of mutating an Actor-list, using PRUNE-SELF, is actually a short chain of message SENDs that effects the pruning, culminating with a final BECOME, which causes the pruned node to assume the character of the NEXT node, and discards the NEXT as garbage to be GC'd.
+The fact that this pruning requires multiple SEND operations is the clue.
+Any time a state mutation takes more than one message dispatch, that sequence of messages needs to be protected by a SERIALIZER to avoid concurrency state races.
+It all seems so clear in hindsight, but believe me, it took a while for the reality to become so clear.

 --- A Mental Model of an Ideal Actor Machine
 ---
 It can be helpful to keep in mind, as you write Actors code, a mental picture of the ideal Actor machine model.
 In this machine there are only 3 operations: CREATE, SEND, BECOME, plus Actor activation from message events carrying arguments.